5 DAY TBILISI TO BATUMI (4X4) ROAD TRIP ITINERARY

 Whether you’re overlanding in your own vehicle, or plan on hiring a car or campervan in the country, this itinerary is a great way of linking western and eastern Georgia while exploring lesser visited regions along the way.
 Although this road trip itinerary starts in Tbilisi and ends in Batumi, it can of course be done in reverse, linking up perfectly with the Sarpi border crossing to/from Turkey for those on a multi-country trip.
 The route is best tackled in a 4×4 in the summer months, and we’ve included options for wild camping and indoor accommodation each day.

-In this guide we’ll cover everything you need to know to plan your Tbilisi to Batumi road trip.
-Read through the detailed itinerary, download our route map for easy navigation, and check out the practical tips below.
+In this guide we cover everything you need to know to plan your Tbilisi to Batumi road trip.
+We include a detailed daily itinerary, offer an accompanying route map for easy navigation, and lots of practical tips.

 *Some of the links in this post are affiliate links – if you purchase a product or service via these links, we may earn a small commission at no extra cost to you.
 This helps offset the cost of running this blog and keeps us travelling so that we can continue to produce great content for you.
 We greatly appreciate your support!*

-Some of the places in this Tbilisi to Batumi road trip itinerary feature in Part One of our Toyota Hilux Expedition Camper series, including Paravani and Tabatskuri Lakes, the cave monastery complex at Vardzia, and Khertvisi Fortress.
+Many of the places in this Tbilisi to Batumi road trip itinerary feature in Part One and Part Four of our Toyota Hilux Expedition Camper Series, and Part Three of our UAZ Buhanka Campervan Series, including Paravani and Tabatskuri Lakes, Tambovka, Abuli Pass, Vardzia, Khertvisi Fortress, Goderdzi Pass, and Glamping Tago.
+You can see more of Batumi and the surrounding area in our Western Georgia Campervan Series.

 TBILISI TO BATUMI ITINERARY ROUTE MAP